 What are the stats?

 Sharjah English School is still small in terms of student size and prides itself on its small school feel.
-According to the school's website the student population currently stands at approximately 600 students with 339 pupils in primary and 225 in Secondary (source: BSME).
-At present 45 nationalities are represented with British students the single largest population demographic.
+According to the school's website the student population currently stands at 814 students.
+At present 50 different nationalities are represented with British students the single largest population demographic.

 The school has a respectable teacher to student ratio of 1:23.
 The maximum classroom size at secondary level is said to be 22 students.